jlaitue/medcertain_tmlr/README.md

 ```

 Use the shell scripts/configs as the run interface.
 For final evaluation, the most important flag to set inside the evaluation script is `--model_for_final_eval`.

+## Data availability

+The MIMIC-CXR/MIMIC-IV datasets must be obtained separately through PhysioNet and are not included in this repository.

+The MedCertAIn context-set artifacts used for the main experiments are also not included because of their large file size.
+These files can be shared upon request.
+After obtaining them, place them at the paths expected by `utils/constants.py` and the corresponding shell scripts.